dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 `update_node` works with an existing node and changes its value.
 It is a useful function when we find an existing pair with a matching key in `add_key_value_pair`.
 We explore this other function in more details below.

-`create_hash_table` does one thing, it allocates an array of arbitrary size.
+`create_hash_table` does only one thing, it allocates an array of arbitrary size.
 We purposefully do not define this function here.
 The size is not really important, as long as it creates a non empty array.
 The implementation of the allocation is also not really relevant to this example.
-Most operating systems provide such features, so it's therefore fair to assume that it would use the allocation operations provided by the operating system.
+Most operating systems provide such features, it's therefore fair to assume that it would use the allocation operations provided by the operating system.

 `add_key_value_pair` does more work and let's walk through it, one line at a time.
 It takes three parameters, the table we want to insert the pair into, the key and the value.
 We first call `hash_function` with `key`.
 We'll dive deeper into what an implementation of `hash_function` looks like later, but for now, let's assume it returns an integer.
-Because the hash function is unaware of the size of the array, the returned value might be larger than the size.
+Because the hash function is unaware of the size of the array, the returned value might be larger than the size of the array.

 We use the modulo operation to convert the hash value returned by `hash_function` into a number between 0 and `table.size - 1`.
 We can now use the result of the modulo operation as an index.
 That's why we have the `create_hash_table` function, to make sure that table is initialized with empty slots.
-These slots are often called buckets in hash table documentations.
+These slots are often called buckets in hash table lingo.

 There are two distinct cases to consider if there is already an item at the location obtained through the hash function.
-The existing key/value pair might be one with the same value, in this case we want to override its value with the new one.
+One of the list nodes in the bucket might have the same key, in this case we want to override its value with the new value.

-The other one is that the node or nodes already present might be different, in which case we want to keep all the existing nodes and the new one. **This is called a collision**.
+The other one is that the nodes already present might all have a different key, in which case we want to keep all the existing nodes and the new one. **This is called a collision**.

 Let's illustrate with an example.
 Let's set the initial size of the array to 4, all the buckets are empty: